🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Bitfinex fees: a screenshot of Binance homepage.

-Much like Bitfinex, Binance has embraced both the tiered fee system and the official token discounts.
-Where it differs from our exchange in question is the execution: it offers 9 VIP levels, applicable to all types of trading, while Bitfinex boasts a whopping 15 tiers for spot trading, though only 6 for derivatives.
+Much like Bitfinex before, Binance has embraced both the tiered fee system and the official token discounts.
+It offers 9 VIP levels, applicable to all types of trading, while Bitfinex used to have a whopping 15 tiers for spot trading.
+As of writing this, Bitfinex's discount tiers only apply to the Affiliate Program rewards.

-If you hold BNB (Binance’s official token), you’ll get to enjoy a 25% discount on spot trading fees and 10% off USDT-margined futures trading fees, as well as a 5% reduction on interest rates for crypto loans – which is on par or slightly more than offered by Bitfinex’s LEO token discounts, depending on the type of trading.
+If you hold BNB (Binance’s official token), you’ll get to enjoy a 25% discount on spot trading fees and 10% off USDT-margined futures trading fees, as well as a 5% reduction on interest rates for crypto loans.

 Bitfinex fees: a screenshot of Binance fees.

-As far as the actual Bitfinex VS Binance fees comparison, Binance’s maker fee for non-VIP spot trading is the same as Bitfinex’s at 0.1%, but the taker fee is twice as low (0.1% versus 0.2% on Bitfinex).
-For derivatives and futures, these two exchanges are more evenly matched: both exchanges charge a maker fee of 0.2%.
-On the other hand, Binance slightly edges out Bitfinex in the taker fee department, with the former charging 0.05% and the latter 0.065%.
+As far as the actual Bitfinex VS Binance fees comparison, Binance’s maker fee for non-VIP spot trading is the same as Bitfinex's previous fee of 0.1%, but the taker fee is twice as low (0.1% versus 0.2% on Bitfinex).
+However, Bitfinex now has the upper hand in this department after removing all trading fees.

 📚 Check Out: Binance Fees Breakdown